 - Flexibility.
 In this case, flexibility means a larger pool of lanes and shipments.
 It also means access.
 You want a load board that’s easily accessible, either from your home computer, a laptop or tablet, or your smartphone.
 It’s also a good idea to seek out load boards with apps that work across multiple platforms.

 - Options.
 As a carrier, you have specific requirements.
 There are certain types of loads you can carry and geographic areas you prefer.
-The best load boards offer plenty of information to help you make decisions, including rates, heat maps (for planning), origin and destinations, and broker ratings.
+The best load boards offer plenty of information to help you match loads and make decisions, including rates, heat maps (for planning), origin and destinations, and broker ratings.

 - Volume.
 Paying for a load board is an investment that pays for itself.
-It allows you to quickly find good loads from brokers and shippers.
+It allows you to find loads from brokers and shippers quickly.
 Before you sign on with any load board, make sure it offers the types of freight you can haul.

 3. Work with a freight broker.